akirbaes/Pixel-Font/README.md

 ----

-The fonts:
+# The fonts

-badlydrawn is just a testing font that's badly drawn
+The main purpose of the application was to visualise some special fonts that required using a (colored) bitmap font type (badlydrawn is just a testing font that's badly drawn).

 ----

-µRed_mono is a 2x4 font
+**µRed** (mono and wide) is a 2x4 ascii colored font

 >![2x4 mini ascii font](fonts/µRed_mono.png) ![3x4 mini ascii font](fonts/µRed_wide.png)

 It uses RGB subpixels to represent letters with mostly only two pixels of width.
+Hence, it requires a colored bitmap basis.

 The name "µRed" (MicroRed) / "MiniRed" is based on the small size (maybe the smallest "readable" font ever?), and the red appearance.
 The color red appears often  because of how a lot of letters cover just the leftmost subpixel.
 The font works on a black background.
 While the negative (cyan) is possible I find it harder to read.